-The sound pressure in the artificial ear is measured with the phone set up in a quiet environment.
+The sound pressure in the artificial ear is measured with the phone set up in a quiet environment (<30 dB(A)).

-The mobile phone under test is installed in the LRGP (ITU-T P.76), and the receiver is sealed to the artificial ear.
+The mobile under test is installed in the LRGP position (CCITT P.76) and the speaker is sealed to the artificial ear.